 How to make sense of your Apple Watch Heart Rate Variability (HRV) data

-In a previous post, I’ve covered all the limitations of the Apple Watch in the context of HRV analysis, the most important ones being:
+In a previous post, I’ve covered a few of the limitations of the Apple Watch in the context of HRV analysis.

-- The lack of context: measurements are often taken automatically at random times in the day or night, which provides meaningless data (as anyone that looked at their HRV data in Health as figured out already).
+- Context: measurements are often taken automatically at random times in the day or night, which provides meaningless data (as anyone that looked at their HRV data in Health as figured out already).
 Why is that?
-HRV is affected by so many things that the only meaningful way to collect data actually representative of physiological stress is by measuring first thing in the morning or during certain sleep stages (in a so called reproducible context).
+The autonomic nervous system (and therefore HRV) is affected by so many things that the only meaningful way to collect data actually representative of physiological stress is by measuring first thing in the morning or during the night (in a so-called reproducible context).

 What’s new then?